isabella232/document-services.en/help/usecases/HRAgreementWorkflowsJava.md

 String transientDocumentId = response.getTransientDocumentId();
 ```

-Next, you need to create an agreement.
+Next, you must create an agreement.
 To do so, use the contract.pdf file and set the agreement state to IN_PROCESS to send the file immediately.
-Additionally, you choose the electronic signature:
+Also, you choose the electronic signature:

 ```
 // Create AgreementCreationInfo